Ten Signs You Are Getting Old

 Back and Joint Problems

-Back and joint problems in the form of slipped and herniated discs, arthritis, and rheumatism seem to be common complaints of seniors.
-My brother-in-law who is only 62 has had one back operation already, and probably needs another.
+Back and joint problems in the form of slipped and herniated discs, arthritis, bad knees, and rheumatism seem to be common complaints of seniors.
+My brother-in-law who was born in 1950 has already had two back operations and two knees replaced.

-Finally, depression is a common sign of the elderly.
-My dad was hit with depression during the last two years of his 88 year long life.
+Finally, depression is a common sign of seniors.
+My dad was hit with depression during the last two years of his 88-year long life.
 He didn't want help for his condition until my mother convinced him to see a doctor who put him on the prescription drug Paxil.

-Gray hair, losing of hair, wrinkles and old age skin spots are also signs of getting old.
+Gray hair, loss of hair, wrinkles, and old age skin spots are also signs of getting old.
 However, the ten signs you are getting old which I have listed in this hub seem most common to me.

 Hubs Related to My Wisdom from Life